mailslurp/mailslurp-client/docs-markdown/interfaces/CreateInboxDto.md

 # Interface: CreateInboxDto

 Options for creating an inbox.
 An inbox has a real email address that can send and receive emails.
 Inboxes can be permanent or expire at a given time.
-Inboxes are either `SMTP` or `HTTP` mailboxes. `SMTP` inboxes are processed by a mail server running at `mx.mailslurp.com` while `HTTP` inboxes are processed by AWS SES.
-Inboxes can use a custom email address (by verifying your own domain) or a randomly assigned email ending in either `mailslurp.com` or (if `useDomainPool` is enabled) ending in a similar domain such as `mailslurp.xyz` (selected at random).
+Inboxes are either `SMTP` or `HTTP` mailboxes. `SMTP` inboxes are processed by a mail server running at `mailslurp.mx` while `HTTP` inboxes are processed by AWS SES backed mailservers.
+An inbox email address is randomly assigned by default ending in either `mailslurp.com` or (if `useDomainPool` is enabled) ending in a similar domain such as `mailslurp.xyz` (selected at random).
+To specify an address use a custom domain: either pass the `emailAddress` options with `<your-recipient>@<your-domain>`.
+To create a randomized address for your domain set the `domainName` to the domain you have verified or pass the `domainId`.
+Virtual inboxes prevent outbound sending and instead trap mail.

 **`Export`**